-Sky Sports’ Neil Reynolds has the final word on the Tampa Bay Buccaneers’ win over the Kansas City Chiefs in Super Bowl LV, picking out his five major takeaways and what is on his radar heading into the 2021 offseason…
+Sky Sports’ Neil Reynolds has the final word on the Conference Championships in the NFL playoffs, picking out his five major takeaways, his player of the week, and what is on his radar heading into Super Bowl LV…

 1) Brady the history maker